 If you’re like me, you are likely to be one of the estimated 30% of the UK population who will make a New Year’s resolution of some kind by January 1st.
-That’s approx 12.4 billion people and nearly half of those self promises will relate to health and exercise – the most popular being to lose weight and get fit.
+That’s approx 12.4 billion people and nearly half of those self-promises will relate to health and exercise – the most popular being to lose weight and get fit.

 The key lies in the way we make our resolutions.
-American self help author Melody Beattie says ‘The new year stands before us, like a chapter in a book, waiting to be written.
+American self-help author Melody Beattie says ‘The new year stands before us, like a chapter in a book, waiting to be written.
 We can help write that story by setting goals.’

-Nutritionist Zoe Martin at Discount Supplements advises that a great way to interpret this is to break our goals down into smaller, manageable steps so that we won’t get discouraged and give up too easily.
+A great way to interpret this is to break our goals down into smaller, manageable steps so that we won’t get discouraged and give up too easily.

 1. Be realistic

 Be realistic about your resolutions.
 If you can actually see yourself achieving it then it is more likely that you will stick to it.
-63% of people that start New Year’s resolutions fail within the first month so keep it realistic and don’t lie to yourself.
+63% of people that start New Year’s resolutions fail within the first month so keep it real and don’t lie to yourself.

 2. Make it measurable